How We Use Theatre

 All

-Players sessions are based on academic research, conversations with content experts and campus partners, interviews with members of the U-M community, and our lived experiences navigating higher education.
+Players sessions are based on published academic research, conversations with content experts and campus partners, interviews with members of the U-M community, and our lived experiences navigating higher education.
 By putting both familiar and unfamiliar dynamics on display through theatre, the Players illuminate different aspects of academic life and prompt serious thought on experiences of marginalization in higher education.